Support for Parents

 Parenting is both rewarding and challenging, and finding reliable care for children or dependents while managing work commitments can be a significant concern.
 To help alleviate the financial strain associated with childcare, California offers the Child and Dependent Care Tax Credit (CDCTC).
 This tax credit is designed to assist parents and guardians in covering the costs of childcare, making it more affordable for working families.

-Understanding the Child and Dependent Care Tax Credit (CDCTC)
+What is Child and Dependent Care Tax Credit (CDCTC)?

 The Child and Dependent Care Tax Credit is a tax benefit provided to eligible taxpayers to offset a portion of the qualifying expenses incurred for the care of children or dependents.
 This credit aims to support working parents by reducing their overall tax liability, helping them manage the costs associated with childcare.